 Auth0 allows you to map the domain for your tenant to one custom domain of your choosing.
 This allows you to maintain a consistent experience for your users by keeping them on your domain instead of redirecting or using Auth0's domain.
 You must register and own the domain name to which you are mapping your Auth0 domain.
 For example, if your Auth0 domain is northwind.auth0.com, you can have your users to see, use, and remain on login.northwind.com.

 We recommend that you use custom domains with Universal Login for the most seamless and secure experience for your users.
-See Universal Login to determine if your use case requires custom domains.
+To determine whether your use case requires custom domains, see Universal Login.

 Auth0 issues tokens with the iss claim of whichever domain you used with the request.
 For example: